jashkenas/docco/README.md

 #### Refactors:

-    * Code refactored into smaller chuncks
+    * Code refactored into smaller chunks
     * Unit testing framework added and unit tests written to %85 coverage (more work needed here)
     * 'npm build' builds all javascript with gulp
     * 'npm test' runs all unit tests